Please spread the word!

 Grooming

 Every dog needs grooming and your vet will be well placed to give advice on how, when etc. Dogs toenails need clipping; and dogs need regular worming & de-flea-ing.
 Giving your dog a brush can be a great way to improve the bond between you while giving you, as his owner, the chance to show gently but assertively who is boss!
-We tend to brush Doyle fairly regularly - we find it incredibliy therapeutic ourselves.
+We tend to brush Doyle fairly regularly - we find it incredibly therapeutic ourselves.
 It also helps a lot at moulting time to control the fur.
 And it helps keep your dog cool to remove excess fur in the heat of the summer

 Pet photography